Hot Docs Canadian International Documentary Festival

 The Hot Docs Canadian International Documentary Festival is the largest documentary festival in North America.
 The event takes place annually in Toronto, Ontario, Canada.
 The 27th edition of the festival took place online throughout May and June 2020.
 In addition to the annual festival, Hot Docs owns and operates the Hot Docs Ted Rogers Cinema, administers multiple production funds, and runs year-round screening programs including Doc Soup and Hot Docs Showcase.

+In 2026, the festival gained accreditation from FIAPF.